ben-nelson24/CSE-467-Project/websiteList/README.md

 ### Step 3

-Copy the newly created (`filtered.csv`) to the same directory as fetchList.py
+With the newly created (`filtered.csv`) in the same directory as fetchList.py

 Run the Command:
 ```console